 Marianne Faithfull’s story, has of course, been well documented, not least in her entertaining and insightful autobiography Faithfull (1994).
 Born in Hampstead in December 1946 Faithfull’s career as the crown princess of swinging London was launched with As Tears Go By; the first song ever written by Mick Jagger and Keith Richards, two folk albums two pop, and a singles collection followed whilst Marianne also embarked on a parallel career as an actress, both on film in Girl On A Motorcycle (1968) and on stage in Chekhov’s Three Sisters (1967) and Hamlet (1969) By the end of the Sixties personal problems halted Marianne’s career and her drug addiction took over.

-Faithfull emerged tentatively in the mid-Seventies with a country album called Dreamin’ My Dreams (1976)Though the album attracted little attention in the UK, it was a huge hit in Ireland, where the title track spent 7 weeks at number one and led to Marianne going back on the road for the first time in a decade, but it was her furious re-surfacing on Broken English in 1979 that definitively brought her back.
+Faithfull emerged tentatively in the mid-Seventies with a country album called Dreamin’ My Dreams (1976).
+Though the release attracted little attention in the UK, it was a huge hit in Ireland, where the title track spent 7 weeks at number one and led to Marianne going back on the road for the first time in a decade, but it was her furious re-surfacing on Broken English in 1979 that definitively brought her back.
 The virginal pop persona created around her in the Sixties was defiantly smashed: Instead with songs like The Ballad of Lucy Jordan, Guilt and Why D’ya Do It?, Marianne became a kind of oracle, and the artist people turned to, to lead them through dark times.
 Further new wave explorations followed with Dangerous Acquaintances (1981) and A Child’s Adventure (1983).
-But despite her new creative vigour, Marianne was not entirely free of the chemicals that had ravaged her in the sixties.
+But despite her new creative vigour, Marianne was not entirely free of the chemicals that had ravaged her in the sixties and in the mid eighties she entered recovery.

 Displaying a sadness tempered by optimism, and a despair rescued by humour Marianne returned, finally clean with a collection of classic pop, blues and art songs on the critically lauded Strange Weather (1987).
-A live retrospective followed on Blazing Away (CD&VHS 1990), which ably displayed why Faithfull has become one of the most sought after concert artists of the last 35 years.
-New directions were taken on A Secret Life (1995) co-written with the Italian composer Angelo Badalementi, and in her exploration of the music of Kurt Weill and Bertolt Brecht: Beginning in 1991 with her performance in the Threepenny Opera, at the Gate Theatre in Dublin and continuing with 20th Century Blues (1996) this journey concluded with her important recording of the opera The Seven Deadly Sins (1998).
+A live retrospective followed on Blazing Away (CD&VHS 1990), which ably displayed why Faithfull became one of the most sought after concert artists of the last 35 years.
+New directions were taken on A Secret Life (1995) co-written with the Italian composer Angelo Badalementi, and in her exploration of the music of Kurt Weill and Bertolt Brecht: Beginning in 1991 with her performance in the Threepenny Opera, at the Gate Theatre in Dublin and continuing with 20th Century Blues (1996) this journey concluded with her important recording of the opera The Seven Deadly Sins in 1998.
 Marianne returned to her mainstream musical career with the release of one of her most admired albums, Vagabond Ways in 1999: her lyrics and vocals had arguably never been better, and the title track, about the sterilization of women in the Seventies ended up being a positive declaration for a life lived outside convention.

 The millennium ushered in a period of renewed creative vigour that saw Marianne return to her acting career in Intimacy (2001), Marie Antoinette (2006), and her acclaimed starring role in Irina Palm (2006) for which she was nominated at the EFA for best actress.
 Two acclaimed albums followed based around collaborations with other artists that put her firmly back in the rock idiom Kissin’ Time (2002) with Billy Corgan, Beck, Pulp and Blur and more successfully with PJ Harvey, Nick Cave, Damon Albarn and Jon Brion on Before The Poison (2004).
 Marianne also returned to the stage in The Black Rider (2004), a Faustian musical written by old friends Tom Waits and the late William Burroughs.

-Health scares put Marianne out of action for much of 2005 and 2006 but in 2007 Marianne toured the world and released a second volume of memoirs detailing a more personal side of her life called Memories Dreams and Reflections (2007).
+Health scares put Marianne out of action for much of 2005 and 2006 but in 2007 she toured the world and released a second volume of memoirs detailing a more personal side of her life called Memories Dreams and Reflections (2007).

 In 2018 Marianne released Negative Capability one of the most emotionally powerful of her career. charged with a brutal honesty and autobiographical reflection, she addressed losing old friends, her loneliness living in her adopted city of Paris, and love.
-The album was driven by her florid lyricism, and realised with her stellar group of musicians, Warren Ellis, Nick Cave, Rob Ellis, Ed Harcourt and Mark Lanegan, the result was Marianne’s unflinchingly honest and relentlessly beautiful late-life masterpiece.
+The album was driven by her florid lyricism, and realised with her stellar group of musicians, Warren Ellis, Nick Cave, Rob Ellis, Ed Harcourt, Head and Mark Lanegan, the result was Marianne’s unflinchingly honest and relentlessly beautiful late-life masterpiece.
 The stark emotional heft, exquisitely framed by ornately sensitive musical backdrops drew critical comparisons to the late-life works of Johnny Cash and Leonard Cohen.